-5. (a) Adequate lighting, heating, ventilation and ablution facilities shall be provided in all hotels for the use of the office staff.
+5. (a) Adequate lighting, heating, ventilation, and ablution facilities shall be provided in all hotels for the use of office staff.
+In conjunction with ablution facilities, means of drying shall be provided and where towels are supplied these shall be in such a form as shall allow of exclusive use by each worker.